ntrteam/ntrboot_flasher/README.md

 ntrboot_flasher is no longer in active development.
 We consider it mostly complete.
 Support for flashcarts that are not already supported is extremely unlikely.

+[v0.4.0](https://github.com/ntrteam/ntrboot_flasher/releases/tag/v0.4.0) is the most up-to-date release.
+Although there are newer commits, they do not affect functionality (they fix build issues with newer devkitARM releases).

 There are no known serious issues.
 If there are any new issues discovered, we may fix them.

 ## Supported Carts